Business Brokerage Services in a Nutshell

 The buyer can come from my efforts or from the efforts of other business brokers.
 The big guys all work together sharing the commission.

 (There are horror stories of folks being asked to pay upfront for services like valuations or who get tied up with folks who demand exclusive listings.
-The need for an exclusive listing is to appease a their banker, not their customer. )
+The need for an exclusive listing is to appease a their banker, not their client. )

 I’m often asked how long it will take to sell a business.

 There was one time that I received an accepted offer inside of 30 days.
 (Odd business.
 Crawled through commercial ceiling ducts cleaning them.
 Buyer’s first comment was a grinning: ‘Guys get paid to do that?’)

 Several times there was no interest at all even though the firm was correctly priced.
 Everything else was in between.

 So a cardinal rule of operating a listed business is to operate it as though you’re still going to own it a year out.

-When we find a buyer, one of the contributions I make in arriving at a deal is my list of past errors.
+When we find a buyer, one of the contributions I bring to the table arriving at a deal is my list of past errors.

 We strive to structure transactions that will minimize surprises.